I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksinitializedriver.md

 <p><b>KsInitializeDriver</b> returns STATUS_SUCCESS or an appropriate error code as returned by <a href="..\wdm\nf-wdm-iocreatedevice.md">IoCreateDevice</a> or internal AVStream device initialization routines.  </p>

 ## -remarks
 <p>This function is typically called from <b>DriverEntry</b>.
 If the minidriver passes in a device descriptor, AVStream creates a device with the specified characteristics at <b>AddDevice</b> time.
 Minidrivers that perform device initialization themselves do not necessarily need to call <b>KsInitializeDriver</b>.
-For more information, see <a href="NULL">Initializing an AVStream Minidriver</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/666d6efb-93ec-43f3-87c5-ea1a3983bfd0">Initializing an AVStream Minidriver</a>.</p>

 ## -requirements
 <table>